New Jersey New Employer Information

 - Form NJ W-4 is the New Jersey employee withholding allowance certificate for state income taxes (SIT).

-- Most New Jersey employers must pay employees a minimum wage of $12 per hour for 2021; however, seasonal and small employers with fewer than six employees must pay $11.10 per hour for 2021.
+- New Jersey employers with six or more employees must pay employees a minimum wage of $12 per hour for 2021.
+Seasonal and small employers with fewer than six employees must pay $11.10 per hour for 2021.

 - By law you are required to post the minimum wage poster where your employees can read it.